What are indictable offences?

 Indictable charges that have a maximum penalty of 10 years or less can be heard in the Magistrates’ Court with the consent of the defendant and the willingness of the Magistrate.
 Offences that have higher maximums than 10 years can also be heard in the Magistrates’ Court if the charges appear in schedule 2 of the Criminal Procedure Act 2009.

 Some charges might start in the indictable stream that can only be heard in the County or Supreme Courts.
-However, after a Committal Mention or Committal Hearing, these charges could be reduced to ones able to be heard in the Magistrates’ Court.
+However, after a Filing Hearing, Committal Mention or Committal Hearing, negotiations with the prosecution can lead to a reduction in the charges.

 When this happens (in accordance with section 28 of the Criminal Procedure Act 2009) a defence lawyer can make an application for the offence/s to be heard in the summary jurisdiction.
 The Court will consider section 29 of the Act when making an order to have the indictable matter heard summarily.